|Before Francis and Benedict exchanged the brotherly kiss the latter|

 Note the atrium in the middle of the building complex (©epa/dpa)

-Meanwhile, the total costs are estimated to be even higher than 31 million euro, and it appears that money collected for the poor had been (ab)used on the project.
+Meanwhile, the total costs are estimated to be even higher than 31 million euros, and it appears that money collected for the poor had been (ab)used on the project.

 Germany is one of the very few countries in the world where people compulsory pay an up to 10% addition to their regular tax as a church tax (either to the Catholic or the Lutheran Church).
 Catholics thinking about their tax money being spent on the bishop's luxury presently leave their Church by the thousands just to avoid paying the church tax.